Why You Should Get Your Phlebotomy Certification

-Phlebotomist school is short in length—one semester—and prepares you to work with patients and in different settings such as labs, blood banks and hospitals.
+Phlebotomist school is short in length—one- to-two semesters, or 4 to 8 months, depending upon your school—and prepares you to work with patients and in different settings such as labs, blood banks and hospitals.

 You'll learn about new diagnostic methods and the latest lab technology.
 Classes will also cover safety topics and basic science.